-As described in Chapter 8, in addition to the information provided throughout the 2023 IRP21, Washington's CETA legislation indicates four key studies and sensitivities be analyzed:
+As described in Chapter 8, Washington's CETA legislation indicates four key studies and sensitivities be analyzed:

 - W-10 CETA

 - W-11 Climate Change Counterfactual

 - W-12 Maximum Customer Benefit

 - P-SC Alternative Lowest Reasonable Cost

 WAC 480-100-620(11)(a) specifically requires the utility to demonstrate how the long-range integrated resource plan expects to achieve clean energy transformation standards (WAC 480-100-610 (1) through (3)), and (j), to incorporate the social cost of greenhouse gas emissions as a cost adder as specific in RCW 19.280.030(3).
 These specific requirements of an IRP are unique to Washington and the Company must analyze the Washington-compliant portfolio against the system-optimized preferred portfolio to avoid imposing impacts on non-Washington customers.